lab1092/blender-manual_ja/manual/sequencer/usage.rst

    Select all strips to the left of the currently selected strip.
 Strips to the Right
    Select all strips to the right of the currently selected strip.
-Select Surrounding Handles :kbd:`alt-ctrl-Rmb`
+Select Surrounding Handles :kbd:`Alt-Ctrl-RMB`
    Select both handles of the strip, plus the neighboring handles on the immediately adjoining strips.
 Select with this method to move a strip that is between to others without affecting the selected strip's length.
-Left Handle :kbd:`alt-Rmb`
+Left Handle :kbd:`Alt-RMB`
    Select the left handle of the currently selected strip.
-Right Handle :kbd:`ctrl-Rmb`
+Right Handle :kbd:`Ctrl-RMB`
    Select the right handle of the currently selected strip.
 Linked
    Select all strips linked to the currently selected strip